songjeongjun320/songjeongjun320.github.io/project/_posts/2024-09-30-Business-Contract-Analyzer.md

 ## Tech Stack 🛠️

 - **Frontend**: Next.js
-- **Backend**: Python (PyPDF2 and pdfminer libraries)
+- **Backend**: Python (PyPDF2 and pdfminer libraries), AWS (EC2, Route 53, Load Balancer)
 - **Deployment**: Vercel
 - **Version Control**: GitHub
 - **Environment**: Node.js for server-side logic

 ---

+## AWS EC2 and HTTPS Setup 🔒

+To ensure secure communication and high availability for our backend server, we deployed our Flask application on an AWS EC2 instance and configured HTTPS with a load balancer.
+This setup involved several key steps:

+1. **Deployed an EC2 Instance**: The Flask server is hosted on an AWS EC2 instance to manage contract analysis requests efficiently.
+2. **Domain and SSL Certificate**: We registered a domain in AWS Route 53 and obtained an SSL certificate from AWS Certificate Manager (ACM) to enable HTTPS.
+3. **HTTPS Load Balancer**: Configured an AWS Application Load Balancer to handle HTTPS requests.
+All HTTP requests are automatically redirected to HTTPS for secure communication.
+4. **Security Groups and Port Management**: Set up security groups to allow only necessary ports (443 for HTTPS, 80 for HTTP redirect, and 5000 for internal communication) and ensure safe access control.

+Through this setup, **Business Contract Analyzer** provides a secure and scalable infrastructure for users, protecting sensitive data and offering a smooth experience on the platform.

 ### 🌟 **Final Remarks** 🌟

-💡This project's goal is to ensure that all individuals do not suffer through contracts and that everyone can enter into safe agreements.
+💡 This project's goal is to ensure that all individuals do not suffer through contracts and that everyone can enter into safe agreements.

 **Thank you**